 The playback speed is set by a combination of the Z knob/CV and the X CV.
-With both at zero, the MIDI file plays at 120bpm.
+With both at zero, the MIDI file plays at the tempo indicated by the file, or if there is no tempo information in the file, at 120bpm.
 Z offers a linear speed control - positive voltages speed up playback; negative voltages slow it down.
 Because the scale is linear it is possible to slow it down all the way to being stopped.
 X offers an exponential (1V/octave) speed control - the speed doubles for every 1V above zero, and halves for every 1V below zero.